No products in the cart.

 When starting plants indoors, you have more control over the results.
 You can grow transplants inside to plant into the garden soil or place them in pots.
 These seeds mature sooner compared to direct-seeded plants.

 Your small plants are more resistant to pests as they mature when transplanted into the garden.
 Still, certain crops you transplant can introduce diseases and weeds.
-The reason depends on where you buy your seed packet; it can have some weed seeds.
+The reason depends on where you buy your seed packet; it can have weed seeds.

 Or they can be plants in the form of seedlings ready to transplant to the garden.